-The Board has allocated and delegated risk oversight responsibility to various committees of the Board.
-Accordingly, all committees of the Board share responsibility for oversight of strategic objectives, risk management and the sustainability of our business.
-The Risk Committee is responsible for oversight of risks related to business operations, including insurance underwriting and claims, reinsurance, catastrophe risk and the impact of changing climate conditions.
+While the Board Risk Committee oversees the implementation, execution and performance of Travelers' ERM program and reviews the strategies, processes and controls pertaining to Travelers' insurance operations, the Board has allocated and delegated risk oversight responsibility to various committees of the Board.
+Accordingly, all committees of the Board share responsibility for the oversight of strategic objectives, risk management and the sustainability of our business.